Junior level designer at IO Interactive

 I'm very much a person that plans and organizes everything in my life BUT, it does truly make a difference.
 I for example set up a custom calendar (which I still do at IOI) to keep track of what to do and when and it gave me a great overview of exactly how much time I had.
 Also, give yourself buffer days.
 I personally decided that every friday was my buffer day, so if I got stuck on something during the week I pushed it to be done on friday instead of wasting time.
 Best thing I ever implemented in my workflow, it relieved a lot of stress.

 I think I originally gave myself 2-3 weeks just for the website.
 Some worked on their pages during the weekends but I personally believe that keeping work away from weekends and fully focusing on work when at work is healthier than working a little all the time - but everyone's different.

-I did have to take away 1 week however from designing the website to get a little more time on my second portfolio project, but I think this website turned out pretty good anyways.
-But it often takes longer to make than you might initially think.
+I had to take away 1 week however from designing the website to get a little more time on my second portfolio project, but since I had already planned 3 weeks for it I had more than enough time anyway.
+Just know that it often takes longer to make than you might initially think.

 These tips might not work well for everyone, but perhaps they can inspire?

 Remember.
 Take a break, go for a walk, drink water, listen to good music that inspires you and you'll be fine :-) if you ever have any questions I promise I almost instantly answer on TGA's discord, however, linkedin and email is slower.

 Have a good one!

 If you are interested in my work or would like to know more, do not hesitate to message me!